defra-design/prn-design-history/app/posts/2023-07-14-manage-a-prn-iterations-2.md

 A need to cancel PRNs from the details page.

-Added cancel and send to details page
+Added cancel and send to details page.

 ![create a prn ](/cancel-prn.png)

-### Quarterly returns -
+### Quarterly returns
 We realised while looking at the comments in the UR that there was a possibility that the users might not be realising where the quarterly return gets sent to.

 Users did not say this directly, however we felt as it is a mandated return, mentioning who it is going to was needed.